oqtane/oqtane.framework/README.md

 # framework
-.NET Core Web Application Framework for Blazor
+Oqtane is .NET Core Web Application Framework for Blazor